niehusst/FakeBlock/README.md

 # FakeBlock
-A chrome plugin to prevent Facebook users from becoming misinformed by their news feeds by obscuring posts determined to be fake news.
+Fake block is a chrome extension to prevent Facebook users from becoming misinformed by their news feeds by obscuring posts determined to be fake news.
 Utilizing a mixture of AI and the Google FactCheck API, FakeBlock meticulously examines each post to determine its legitimacy before allowing it to be shown to the user.